Discovery of a Proto-White Dwarf with a Massive Unseen Companion

 Depending on the composition, the maximum mass of a white dwarf ranges between 1.35$-$1.40 M$_{\odot}$ \citep{caiazzo_2021}.
 Fig.~\ref{fig:m1m2} indicates that for nearly edge-on orbits there is a possibility of the companion being a massive WD.
 For all moderate inclinations we expect the companion to be more massive than any reasonable limit on the WD mass, and therefore it would need to be a neutron star.

 Along with the RVs we also use the lightcurve data to constrain the mass of companion by simulating the lightcurves and RV variation.
 To simulate the periodic ellipsoidal variation we use $\tt{PHOEBE}$\footnote{\url{http://phoebe-project.org/}} \citep{prsa_modeling_2018}.
-We use the stellar and orbital parameters that we derived in earlier sections as inputs to \texttt{PHOEBE} and simulate the lightcurve and the RV variation.
-To make this process computationally efficient, after phase-folding the lightcurve we bin it into two-hour time bins using $\tt{lightkurve}$, reducing the total number of data points from 821 to 36.
+The stellar and orbital parameters are also taken as inputs to \texttt{PHOEBE} to simulate the lightcurve and the RV variation.
+To make this process computationally efficient, after phase-folding the lightcurve we bin it into two-hour time bins using $\tt{lightkurve}$ \citep{lightkurve}, reducing the total number of data points from 821 to 36.